ajinkabeer/lyrics-machine/README.md

 * HTML - For the web framework
 * CSS - For styling components
-* Vanilla JS - For functionality
+* Vanilla JS - For everything else :)

 ## Authors